jzengg/felamily/README.md

 <!-- add error messages with util error callbacks -->
 <!-- Add link to vaccine tab -->
 <!-- Add display for vaccine info -->
-filter store sometimes still gets multiple copies of same record
 <!-- add validations -->
-Add media category and figure out how to attach multiple images to a single cat make it possible to search for available cats
+filter store sometimes still gets multiple copies of same record Add media category and figure out how to attach multiple images to a single cat make it possible to search for available cats
 Push state can take args.
 Check whether can refactor by passing args

+fix flash errors
+style them
+refactor making edit form show up to be state on parent?

 [Details][phase-one]